 Image analysis involves digitally capturing images of a sample using a CCD camera.
 The digital image is composed of pixels and each pixel is assigned a grayscale value.
 Thresholding is then performed within the image analysis software package, which assigns a value whereby each pixel is designated as particle or as background (non-particle).
 Once thresholding has been performed and the system calibrated using NIST traceable standards, measurement of the digital image is performed.
 Upon completion of the measurement, results are available on a variety of size, shape, and intensity parameters, such as Circular Area Diameter, Length/Width, Aspect Ratio, Circularity, Convexity, and Opacity/Transparency along with several others depending on the instrument manufacturer.
 The numerous parameters and output formats available in modern image analysis software can provide exciting new ways for PTL to evaluate a client’s sample.

-In static imaging, the particulate is dispersed onto a stage where it remains fixed during analysis.
-Static imaging systems offer more versatility in that various sample states can be analyzed: dry powders, liquid suspensions, particulate captured on filters, in addition to creams and lotions.
+Using static imaging, the particulate is dispersed onto a stage where it remains fixed during analysis.
+Static imaging systems offer versatility in that various sample states can be analyzed: dry powders, liquid suspensions, particulate captured on filters, in addition to creams and lotions.
 These systems also have the ability to reanalyze the same particles more than once, allowing for more in-depth investigation.
-However, the number of particles or the sample’s volume analyzed is generally not as high as in dynamic imaging.

 PTL has used image analysis since our company’s inception to solve client problems and provide innovative solutions to their projects.
 PTL’s years of experience with image analysis and stringent quality system allow our clients to have the highest confidence in the results provided.
 Contact us to discuss how image analysis may be a valuable tool to evaluate your samples.